 - Pleasant, friendly demeanor — Both dogs and humans need to be able to connect with you and build trust.

 - Physical stamina — Dogs aren’t statues.
-You’ll be feeding them, running after them, playing with them, cleaning up after them; it can be exhausting.
-Make sure you’re able to do it.
+You’ll be feeding them, running after them, playing with them, cleaning up after them; it can be physically exhausting.
+Make sure you’re fit to do all of these.

 - Medical training — Accidents and emergencies can happen; you’ll need to know how to deal with them.
 Get training in dog CPR and first aid, and set up contacts with a few local vets in your area for more serious emergencies.